 (9) Remember, assertion is not proof.
 All assertions must be accompanied by Biblical evidence to support the assertion.
 No building is sound without a solid foundation.

-(10) While Revelation is the complement of Daniel, there are distinct differences.
-While the book of Daniel was written at successive periods in the life of Daniel, the entire vision of the Revelation was given to John in only one day, the “Lord’s Day” (Revelation 1:10), when he was very old.
-But Daniel was only in his twenties at first, with the final revelation coming to him when he was in his eighties.
+(10) Although Revelation is the complement of Daniel, there are distinct differences.
+While the book of Daniel was written at successive periods in the life of Daniel, the entire vision of Revelation was given to John in only one day, the “Lord’s Day” (Revelation 1:10), when he was very old.
+But Daniel was only in his twenties at first, with the final vision coming to him when he was in his eighties.
 Never-the-less they were all closely interconnected and related like the exquisite mechanism of a fine watch.
 If one part is left out or misplaced, the whole picture is flawed.

 (11) Especially in the book of Revelation, most commentators tend to over spiritualize the symbols, making them mystical and unintelligible.
 But, like Daniel, we can safely assume it was intended to be practical and edifying.
 Therefore, it is important to apply a definite, or literal meaning when possible.
 For example, allow the “trees” in Revelation 8:7 to be “trees” rather than symbolic of something else.
 In contrast, the “great red dragon” of Revelation 12:3 is obviously symbolic.
-But we don’t have to look far to find the definite meaning which is supplied in verse 9.
+But we don’t have to look far to find the definite meaning which is supplied in Verse 9.